wazuh/wazuh-documentation/source/cloud-security/azure/posture-management.rst

 Creating a service principal application
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We create a Microsoft Entra ID application that Wazuh uses to authenticate to the Log Analytics Workspace.
+Create a Microsoft Entra ID application for Wazuh authentication to the Log Analytics Workspace.
 Microsoft Entra ID is the identity directory service from Microsoft.

 #.
 In the Search bar of the Azure portal, type ``Microsoft Entra ID``, then select the same service name.
 Select **App registrations** from the Default Directory on the sidebar menu.
 #.
 Select **+ New registration** from the command bar to create a new service principal application.